Salesforce Commerce Cloud - SFRA & SiteGenesis

 Before testing, please make sure that the Pixlee Product Exports job has at least ran once.
 If you've already run the exports once, skip to step 3.

-1. Click the link to download the log file.
-Contact us at [email protected] and attach the log file with the email.
+- Click the link to download the log file.
+Contact us here and attach the log file with the request.

 Are API calls being successfully made to the Pixlee API?